 Winter: June – August

-I recommend travelling to Arequipa/Peru in winter, as it is dry season.
+I recommend travelling to Arequipa/Peru in winter, which is the dry season.

 Recommended length of stay

-Samana Wasi Hostel: Is in a decent location, just 4 blocks from the main square.
-This hostel is cheap, clean and the staff are friendly and helpful.
+We stayed at Samana Wasi Hostel: This hostel was in a decent location, just 4 blocks from the main square.
+This hostel was cheap, clean and the staff were super friendly and helpful.
 The staff don’t speak much English but this is a great thing if you are trying to improve your Spanish skills.
-The free breakfast is amazing.
-The lady cooking it was so happy and served us bread with eggs and avocado, tea or coffee and freshly squeezed juice.
+The free breakfast was amazing, made fresh every morning by the happiest lady.
+We got served bread with eggs and avocado, tea or coffee and freshly squeezed juice.
 A great breakfast to start the day.